slutzo/saucepan/README.md

   to be anything in here.
 * roms - Contains ROM files.

+Before running the script, you will need to create these directories and populate them with your box art, bezels, cores, and ROMs.

-If you already have directories located elsewhere that meet these descriptions, you can simply create links to those directories.
+More likely, you already have directories located elsewhere that meet these descriptions.
+If so, you can simply create links to those directories.
 For example, if you have an existing ROMs directory at "/MAME/roms", you can create a link with the following command:

 ```
-$ ln -s /MAME/roms ./roms
+$ ln -s /MAME/roms <saucepan_home>/resources/roms
 ```

-### Default box art and bezel
+### Default Box Art and Bezel

 When no custom box art is found, the script will use the default box art located at defaults/boxart.png.
 If you want to set your own default, just copy it over the